benj2468/cs92-crypto/hw6/activities.md

 1. Why is it important to backup cryptographic keys?

 It is important to backup keys for several reasons.
 First, because keys can get lost, or destroyed by adversaries.
-If this happens, and there is no backup of the key, then all data encrypted under that key can longer be decrypted.
+If this happens, and there is no backup of the key, then all data encrypted under that key can longer be decrypted, and has been lost.
 Another reason might be to audit current keys.
-By having a backup of the key in another system, it's possible for an organization to run internal audits of their own cryptographic keys/ciphertexts to determine whether their system is secure or not.
+By having a backup of the key in another system, it's possible for an organization to run internal audits of their own cryptographic keys/ciphertexts to determine whether their system is secure or not, without impacting the system that actually uses those keys.

 1. In what ways might backup of cryptographic keys differ from backup of more general data on a computer system?